amgadelgamal/AIF-Gen/docs/quickstart.md

 - Basic Validation (sample counts, token entropy)
 - LLM Validation
   - *embedding diversity*: use the cosine distance of embeddings from an embedding model as a proxy for dataset diversity
-  - *llm judge*: use an auxilary LLM to judge the quality of the dataset responses
+  - *llm judge*: use an auxiliary LLM to judge the quality of the dataset responses

 The LLM validations require that an embedding model, or chat completion model is being served on an vLLM inference server.
 The same procedure that was used for generation works here.